 The above is just one, slightly flippant, example of a choice that the motorist may make at one or more points in their life.
 Individual choices in motoring are much more extensive and frequent than this.
 Is it possible that responsible choices on the part of the motorist can contribute to mitigating the effect of modern motoring on our environment and if so, is it enough to warrant the effort?
-Does exercising such choices just make us feel virtuous, like flicking the light switch off, or can it really make a difference?
-If so, then what are the areas where we as consumers can make that difference?
+Does exercising such choices just make us feel virtuous, like flicking the light switch off when we leave the room, or can it really make a difference?
+If so, then what are the areas where we, as consumers, can make that difference?
 Lots of questions!
 This book attempts to have a stab at some answers.